explaingit

 TLDR

-A curated directory of Docker tools, tutorials, and resources organized by category, container orchestration, monitoring, security, CI/CD, and more, to help you find the right tool for your containerization needs.
+A curated directory of hundreds of Docker tools, tutorials, and resources organized by category, the go-to starting point for anyone working with containers.

 Mindmap